biscuitboost/yourbanger-fe/src/data/post/how-to-write-wedding-toast.md

 ---
 publishDate: 2025-08-12T00:00:00Z
-title: "How to Write a Wedding Toast (Without the Stress)"
+title: "How to Write a Wedding Toast (Or Use an AI Song Instead)"
 excerpt: "Dreading the wedding speech?
 This guide covers everything—what to include, what to avoid, how to be funny without bombing, and how to end without crying."
 image: ~/assets/images/blog/wedding-toast-guide-hero.jpg
 imageAlt: "Best man giving wedding toast with champagne glasses raised, guests laughing and emotional"